-To learn F# use one of the free online resources or books below.
+To learn F# use one of the free online resources, courses or books below.

-A simple, clear resource explaining what F# is and what it is for, provided by a major commercial contributor to F# and its tooling.
+A simple, clear resource explaining what F# is and what it is for.
 Learn about the tools for F#, the F# community, using F# with the .NET platform and access getting-started material.

 Introduces you to F# and show you ways that F# can help in day-to-day development of mainstream commercial business software.